CQCL/hugr/specification/hugr.md

 For each node, the metadata is a dictionary keyed by strings.
-Keys are used to identify applications or users so these do not (accidentally) interfere with each other’s metadata; for example a reverse-DNS system (`com.quantinuum.username....` or `com.quantinuum.tket....`).
+Keys are used to identify applications or users so these do not (accidentally) interfere with each other's metadata; for example a reverse-DNS system (`com.quantinuum.username....` or `com.quantinuum.tket....`).
 The values are tuples of (1) any serializable struct, and (2) a list of node indices.
 References from the serialized struct to other nodes should